 What is Launchpad?

-The Launchpad 3D slicing software is a web-based platform which can easily be accessed through the browser on any Chromebook or internet-connected device.
+The Launchpad 3D slicing software is a web-based platform which can easily be accessed through a browser on internet-connected Chromebooks, Windows, and Mac devices.
 This simple, easy-to-use software has all the essential controls you need for creating 3D printing files.

 What is slicing?

 Slicing is the process of cutting up your model into layers that tells the 3D printer what and how to print.
 During the slicing process, the slicing software will take your 3D CAD model and translate it into instructions known as G-code.
 Using x,y, and z coordinates, extrusion rates, movement speeds and more, the G-code file tells the printer how to move in order to print your model layer by layer.

 Please note, slicing is the most critical step of 3D printing.
 You cannot 3D print something unless it has been sliced for the printer.
 STL files or other CAD models cannot be read by the printer and will not show up on your machine’s interface if you try to print them.

 Next, you'll need to select the 3D printing device you will be using.
 You can do this by clicking the 'Devices' button in the top left corner of the screen.
 Selecting the correct device is important because it will determine your bed size.

 Adding Your File